-Under Scenario 2, Lawyer communicates frequently with the Funder about the case.
-Lawyer has an obligation to consider whether such communications may be discoverable, advise Client as to any risk of discoverability, take steps necessary to minimize the risk and ensure that the Client consents to disclosure.
+to any risk of discoverability, take steps necessary to minimize the risk and ensure that the client consents to disclosure.
 The few courts that have considered whether involving a funder in attorney-client privileged communications waives the privilege have split on the issue.
-Some courts, for example, have accepted the argument that such communications are protected from waiver by the common interest exception because the funder and client share a common legal goal. ^{8/}
+Some courts have accepted the argument that such communications are protected from waiver by the common interest exception because the funder and client share a common legal goal.11/

-Finally, throughout the litigation, Lawyer must not allow the relationship with Funder to impair Lawyer's objectivity and loyalty to Client.
-Lawyer must remain cognizant that the company is the Client, not the Funder.
+Finally, throughout the litigation, Lawyer must not allow the relationship with funder to impair Lawyer's objectivity and loyalty to Client.
+The fact pattern notes that Funder is in frequent contact with Lawyer whereas the Client is busy running its business.
+Lawyer must remain cognizant that the company is the client, not the funder.